wp-plugins/restrict-widgets/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix: tags not working properly
+* Tweak: UI fixes for WP 3.8

 = 1.2.0 =
 * New: Multisite support
 * New: Option to hide / show widget depending on the device (mobile or not)